 Monthly SAG meetings are organised to coincide with the event planning process each year.
 Major event organisers should go to a SAG meeting before applying to us for a license.

-For more information, view the SAG terms of reference (PDF).
+For more information, view the SAG terms of reference (PDF, 22.52 KB).

-Both commercial and community ‘major’ event application will be considered fully, yet with a significant reduction from the previous capacity of 25,000 attendees.
+We will consider both commercial and community ‘major’ event applications.
+However, there will be a significant reduction from the previous capacity of 25,000 attendees.